merlinthemagic/MTS/README.md

 ### Window Methods:

-Set the size of the window:
+Set the size of the window (in pixels):
 ```php
 $width	= 640;
 $height	= 480;
 $windowObj->setSize($width, $height);
 ```

-Set the area of the window you want to screenshot:
+Set the area of the window you want to screenshot (in pixels):
 ```php
 $top	= 0;
 $left	= 0;